sammidoesthings/web-sprint-challenge-advanced-web-applications/README.md

 > *Add the following tests within Article.test.js.*
 * [ ] Build a test that shows the `Article` component, given the correct props, can render without errors.
 * [ ] Build a test that shows that when a correctly formatted article is passed into the `Article` component, the correct headline, author, summary and body are displayed.
-* [ ] The `Article` component should display "Associated Press" when an author attribute is not avalible.
+* [ ] The `Article` component should display "Associated Press" when an author attribute is not available.
 Build a test that verifies that that is true.
 * [ ] Build a test that show that when the deleteButton is pressed on an Article, the handleDelete functional property is executed.

 > *Add the following tests within View.test.js.*